-These Husqvarna chain saw models are in the ANSI category of saws above 3,8 cu. in. and are not required to comply with low kickback performance requirements.
-However, for these models we recommend the following cutting equipment.
+This Husqvarna chain saw model is in the ANSI category of saws above 3,8 cu. in. and is not required to comply with low kickback performance requirements.
+However, for this model we recommend the following cutting equipment.
+The combinations of power head, bar and chain have been investigated in accordance with the kickback and vibration requirements of ANSI B 175.1-2012.